arnisha-k/retinal-vessel-segmentation/README.md

-# Retina Blood Vessel Segmentation using UNET in PyTorch
+# Retinal Blood Vessel Segmentation using UNET & UNETR in PyTorch

 This repository contains the code for semantic segmentation of the retina blood vessel on the DRIVE dataset using UNET and UNETR architecture in PyTorch framework.
 <br/> <br/>